alumae/kaldi-offline-transcriber/misc/docker/README.md

 The prebuilt image is available on Google Cloud.
 The image is 9.35 GB, which might be the reason why I couln't push the image to Docker Hub.

-Then you can pull the image:
+You can pull the image:

     docker pull eu.gcr.io/speech2text-218910/kaldi-offline-transcriber-et:latest